rauchb/RMI-5103/docs/assets/about.md

 ### Navigation

-Navigate between pages of the wiki using the headers listed to the left on a desktop/tablet, or in the top-right corner on a mobile device.
+Navigate between pages of the wiki using the headers listed in the left sidebar of all content pages.
+A full site map is also available by selecting **Table of Contents** from the top menu.

 ### Content

-This wiki includes a brief analysis of the risks associated with underreporting medical errors, including the likelihood of underreporting (frequency), potential root causes, and the downstream effects of poor data quality due to underreporting (possible perils/severity).
+This wiki includes a brief analysis of the risks associated with underreporting medical errors, including the frequency of underreporting medical errors, an analysis of root causes and associated risks, and recommendations for remediation.

 ### Source Files
-The markdown files (`.md`) used to generate this wiki are stored in the  [rauchb/HCM-5101](https://github.com/rauchb/HCM-5101) public GitHub repository.
+The markdown files (`.md`) used to generate this wiki are stored in the  [rauchb/RMI-5103](https://github.com/rauchb/RMI-5103) public GitHub repository.